SQLitis/monsters/README.rst

   sqlite> select distinct dnd_template.name, dnd_rulebook.name, page from dnd_template inner join template_type on dnd_template.id=template_id inner join dnd_monstertype on dnd_monstertype.id=output_type inner join (select id as input_id, name as input_name from dnd_monstertype) on input_id=base_type inner join dnd_rulebook on rulebook_id=dnd_rulebook.id where (dnd_monstertype.name="Undead" or dnd_monstertype.name="Plant" or dnd_monstertype.name="Dragon" or (dnd_monstertype.name="Elemental" and input_name!="Elemental") ) and input_name!="Undead" and input_name!="Plant" and input_name!="Dragon" and input_name!="Animal" order by dnd_rulebook.name;
   Bone Naga|Serpent Kingdoms|73 http://archive.wizards.com/default.asp?x=dnd/ex/20040709a&page=4
+   A bone naga is a skeletal undead creature created from a naga by a spellcaster (usually of its own race).
+A create undead spell can produce a bone naga from any naga subject with fewer Hit Dice than the creator.
+   Though it despises servitude, a bone naga unswervingly obeys its creator, attacking even other nagas if so commanded.
+Should its master die, the bone naga becomes free-willed and can choose its own destiny.
+   "Bone naga" is an acquired template that can be added to any naga (referred to hereafter as the base creature).
+Including, say, a greensnake.
+   Abilities: As an undead creature, a bone naga has no Constitution score.
+   Challenge Rating: Same as the base creature +1.
+   Treasure: None
+   Alignment: Any evil.
    Telepathy (Su): A bone naga can communicate telepathically with any creature within 250 feet that has a language.
   Bonesinger|Ghostwalk|158
   Tainted Minion|Heroes of Horror|153